kensnyder/react-thermals/README.md

 7. Stores persist data even if all consumers unmount (optional)
 8. Stores allow worry-free code splitting
 9. Store actions are easily testable
-10. Store state can be strongly typed with TypeScript
+10. Store state is strongly typed using TypeScript Generics
 11. Stores can respond to component lifecycle events including unmount (e.g. to abort fetching data)
-12. No higher-order functions are needed in `<App />` or elsewhere
+12. No Context Provider components are needed in `<App />` or elsewhere

 Also see the
 [changelog](https://github.com/kensnyder/react-thermals/blob/master/CHANGELOG.md)